The-Real-Virus/Track-Them/README.md

 🔄 Refresh /dashboard every few seconds for real-time logs.
 🛑 Use this responsibly – only on your own systems or with permission.
 ⚡ Always check the tracking link in ur own browser first before sending to someone, make sure it is working.
+📊 Cloudflare links refresh some times , re run the script then.
+🔄 You can share one link to multiple victims.
+🔄 it will download cloudflare only on first run if not already install.

 ## 🤝Follow the Prompts !
 1) This script is fully interactive!
 Just: